Customizing Query

 Query is a complex widget created with Webix Jet, the MV* framework for Webix Library.
-It is a ready-to-use application with minimum configuration settings but has API for redefining the logic of inner modules.
+It is a ready-to-use application that needs minimal configuration and has an API for redefining the logic of inner modules.

-You will need to study the source code to customize views and models.
+You need to study the source code to customize views and models.

-Query is built as a Jet App and wrapped into a Webix view, so you can initialize Query in either of the ways.
+Query is built as a Jet App and wrapped in a Webix view, so you can initialize Query in either way.

 The sources for interface parts (Jet Views) are located in the sources/views folder.